complexdatacollective/documentation.networkcanvas.com/docs/tutorials/building-using-architect.md

 We will now add just two fields to this form.
 Here are the details you need, following the same process as above:

-* visit_or_study, "Did you visit this university, or study there?", Radio Group with options Visited and Studied, Required validation
+* Variable called `visit_or_study`, prompt of "Did you visit this university, or study there?", input control of "Radio Group" with options "Visited" and "Studied", "Required" validation
-* overall_review, "Overall, how would you describe your experience at this university?", Likert Scale with options Excellent, Above Average, Average, Below Average, Poor
+* Variable called `overall_review`, prompt of "Overall, how would you describe your experience at this university?", input control of "Likert Scale" with options "Excellent", "Above Average", "Average", "Below Average", "Poor"

-As usual, save and return to the timeline view of your protocol.
+As before, save when you are finished, and return to the overview screen of your protocol.

 ## Creating Sociograms

 For the next stage, we use the Sociogram Interface.
 Create the stage, set a stage name, and select the "Person" node type.

 ### Node Positioning